 William’s features stretched in shock.
 He stood on his bench.
 “Silence everyone,” he shouted to the silent meeting, “Please stay here.”

 He followed the footman back into the house.
 They reached the front hall just as a heavy knock battered the door.
 William took a breath, then he straightened his hat and opened the door.

-Outside stood his old friend Robert Spencer, the Earl of Sunderland and the king’s most trusted ambassador, flanked by two royal dragoons holding their tall plumed helmets.
+Outside stood his old friend Robert Spencer, Earl of Sunderland and the king’s most trusted ambassador, flanked by two royal dragoons holding their tall plumed helmets.

 “Friend Robert!” stammered William.
 He tried to think of any useful remark but failed.
 “You’re here.”